25 Top Coffee-Producing Countries in 2024

 Cameroon produces both robusta and arabica.
 Robusta makes up 86%, with arabica making up the remaining 14%.

-Robusta coffee is mostly found in the coastal areas of Cameroon with arabica usually found in the western highlands.
+Farmers mostly grow robusta coffee in the coastal areas of Cameroon, while they usually cultivate arabica in the western highlands.

 Notes